 - the type of system — annual operating and maintenance costs vary between systems

-- whether a restriction free, reliable water supply is valuable to you — wastewater reuse is often a much more reliable secondary source of water than common rainwater tank installations (see Rainwater).
+- whether a restriction-free, reliable water supply is valuable to you — wastewater reuse is often a much more reliable secondary source of water than common rainwater tank installations.

-If your house is frequently unoccupied for a fortnight or more, for example a holiday home, select carefully to find a reuse system that can cope with intermittent use.
+If your house is frequently unoccupied for a fortnight or more, for example a holiday home, consider a reuse system that can cope with intermittent use.
 Most systems that include biological treatment do not function properly if used intermittently.

-The table indicates the approximate amount of wastewater produced by one person each day in an average home with WELS 3 star rated fixtures (see Reducing water demand).
+The following table indicates the approximate amount of wastewater produced by one person each day in an average home with Water Efficiency Labelling and Standards (WELS) scheme 3-star rated fixtures.
+Refer to Reducing water use for more information.

-The quality of reused water depends on the treatment system, the water’s previous use and the chemicals used in the home.
-A number of things can simplify treatment requirements.
+The quality of reused water depends on the treatment system, the water’s previous use, and the chemicals used in the home.
+You can take action to improve wastewater quality and simplify treatment requirements.

 - Minimise the use of cleaning chemicals.
-Use natural cleaning products where possible.
+Use natural or biodegradable cleaning products where possible.

-- Use a lint filter.
+- Use a lint filter in washing machines.
 Clean and replace as necessary to ensure water can flow through it easily.

 - Do not dispose of household chemicals down the sink.
 Contact your local council or water authority for information on chemical collection services.

 - Minimise the use of cleaning chemicals.
-Use natural cleaning products where possible.
+Use natural or biodegradable cleaning products where possible.

 - Do not dispose of household chemicals down the toilet.